YehyaTamimi/Traffic-Light-Sequence/README.md

 # Traffic-Light-Sequence

+# Live Demo
+a live demo of the website can be accessed [Here](https://yehyatamimi.github.io/Traffic-Light-Sequence/)

 # What is a callback function in JavaScript?

 A callback function is a function passed as an argument inside another function.
 It's used asynchronously in JavaScript by passing it as an argument for functions waiting for an event to occur or a result obtained.
 This allows the callback function to be called only when the event happens without blocking other functionalities.